-Fight for Peace is fully committed to safeguarding and child protection, and all those who work for Fight for Peace in any capacity have a duty to safeguard and promote the welfareof young people, regardless of whether their role involves direct contact with children.
-It is the responsibility of all those who work for Fight for Peace to ensure that they read and
+Fight for Peace is fully committed to safeguarding and promoting adult protection, and all those who work for Fight for Peace in any capacity have a duty to safeguard and promote the welfare of adults.
+It is the responsibility of all those who work for Fight for Peace to ensure that they read and understand this policy.